 - Identify and catalogue historic, cultural, and sensitive natural resources, and include heritage resource conservation in Comprehensive Plans and Zoning and Development Ordinances. - Use infrastructure availability to mitigate adverse impacts of development on areas of natural, cultural, historic, and environmentally sensitive resources.
-Promote incentive-based conservation easements - Establish regulations and incentives to encourage preservation of regional heritage resources, including enabling greenspace/open space subdivision design. - Educate the public about the substantial tax benefits accruing from rehabilitation of historic structures according to the Secretary of the Interior's Standards. - Link to Department of Communities Affairs, Historic Preservation Division, benefits of historic preservation:
+Promote incentivebased conservation easements - Establish regulations and incentives to encourage preservation of regional heritage resources, including enabling greenspace/open space subdivision design. - Educate the public about the substantial tax benefits accruing from rehabilitation of historic structures in accordance with the Secretary of the Interior's Standards.